AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data from MySQL databases to other databases/Synchronize data from an ApsaraDB RDS for MySQL instance to a user-created Kafka cluster.md

 ## Precautions

 -   DTS uses read and write resources of the source and destination databases during initial full data synchronization.
-This may increase the database load.
+This may increase the loads of the database servers.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
-Before synchronizing data, you must evaluate the performance of the source and destination databases.
+Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
-For example, you can synchronize data when the CPU usage of the source and destination databases is less than 30%.
+For example, you can synchronize data when the CPU utilization of the source and destination databases is less than 30%.
 -   The source database must have PRIMARY KEY or UNIQUE constraints and all fields must be unique.
 Otherwise, the destination database may contain duplicate data records.

 ## Limits